atrawog/mcp-streamablehttp-client/README.md

-# MCP Streamable HTTP-to-stdio Client
+# MCP Streamable HTTP Client

 A client-side tool that enables stdio-based MCP clients (like Claude Desktop) to connect to streamable HTTP-based MCP servers that require OAuth authentication.